 1973 - Sears Tower completed

-At the end of the 19th century the land prices had risen dramatically, which lead to the construction of higher buildings.
+By the end of the nineteenth century the land prices in the city had risen dramatically, which lead to the construction of taller buildings.
 In 1885, William Le Baron Jenney built what is known as the first skyscraper in the world : the Home Insurance Building.
 Demolished in 1931, it was 55 meters tall and included 9 stories, later extended to 11.
 It was built with a load-carrying structural frame, which would be the basic structure for all later skyscrapers.
 This building marks the start of Chicago as a pioneering architectural city.
 Many famous architects like Louis Sullivan and later Mies van der Rohe would set new standards for urban architecture in Chicago.